 Instead of the Aegis (shield) that Zeus is usually donning, Jupiter is more typically accompanied by an Eagle – a symbol that would come to represent and embody the Roman Army.

-In Roman “Mytho-History,” the early Roman King Numa Pompilius supposedly called down Jupiter to help with a bad harvest, during which he was lectured on proper sacrifice and ritual.
+In Roman “Mytho-History,” Numa Pompilius, one of the early kings of Rome supposedly called down Jupiter to help with a bad harvest, during which he was lectured on proper sacrifice and ritual.

 One of his successors, Tarquinus Superbus later built the Temple of Jupiter on the Capitoline Hill in the middle of Rome – where white oxen, lambs, and rams would be sacrificed.